James likes to learn about technology and share what he learns through his articles.

 Step one to creating a save and close button is finding and clicking on the developer tab.
 After doing so, you will find a section in the ribbon called the controls sections.
 Click on the insert button in this controls section.
 A lot of icons will become available for selection.
 We are interested in the form control button, so in the form controls section I want to select it.
 This is located in the first row of the first column.

 Create the Button

 Now that the button is selected, with the cursor, drag a rectangle or square somewhere on the Excel worksheet by holding down the left mouse button.
-After you stop dragging, an assign macro window will appear.
+After you stop dragging, an assigned macro window will appear.
 Here the macro can be renamed for better reference.
 Click on new and another window will appear.
-In this window you need to write the code that tells the button to save the workbook before it closes.
+In this window, you need to write the code that tells the button to save the workbook before it closes.

 Size and Name the Button

 Here is your chance to practice writing visual basic code.
 The text below can be pasted into the module window exactly as it appears below.
 Before doing so, make sure to delete any existing code in the module.
 The first and last line should already exist in the module window.